SaurabhATalele/Server-Authentication-using-Node-JS-and-Express-JS/README.md

-# TO run the project
+# To run the project

-Go to the project folder
+`Go to the project folder
 Then type node server.js
-(You must have Node installed on your system)
+(You must have Node installed on your system)`